First Time (TV series): Cast and characters

+Production

+Principal photography concluded in May 2010.

 Controversy

-On May 11, 2010, director Andoy Ranay reportedly insulted Jake Vargas during the production.
-Vargas' then-manager, German Moreno, rushed to the set and confronted Ranay for his actions.
+On May 11, 2010, director of the series, Andoy Ranay reportedly insulted the cast member Jake Vargas during the production of the series.
+Vargas' then-manager, German Moreno, went to the set of the series and confronted Ranay.

 Ratings

 According to AGB Nielsen Philippines' Mega Manila household television ratings, the pilot episode of First Time earned a 22.5% rating.

+Home media release

+The series was released on DVD by GMA Records.